astutespruce/secas-blueprint/Developing.md

 This uses a data processing pipeline in Python to prepare all spatial data for use in this application.

-The user interface is creating using GatsbyJS as a static web application.
+The user interface is creating using [SvelteJS](https://svelte.dev/) as a static web application.

 The API is implemented in Python and provides summary reports for pre-defined summary units and user-defined areas.

-## Development
+## Data analysis & API development

 Python dependencies are managed using `uv`.
 First, [install uv](https://docs.astral.sh/uv/), then: